Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 }
 ```

-A Single CstNode corresponds to a single Grammar rule's invocation result.
+A single CstNode corresponds to a single rammar rule's invocation result.

 ```JavaScript
 $.RULE("qualifiedName", () => {